daharsh4/daharsh4.github.io/_posts/2020-08-01-website-tour.md

    [Power App Goverance for Federal Gov](https://aka.ms/powergov)

    ![interview2](https://daharsh4.github.io/assets/img/interview.png)
-In this website, you will be able to navigate to several resources that I have made available for customers looking to learn more about governance best practices for Power Apps.
-Part of this website you will be able to navigate to a few interviews that I conducted with National Park Service and Center for Disease Control to help them tell their story.
+Navigate to this link to see several resources that I have made available for customers looking to learn more about governance best practices for Power Apps.
+In this library of resources, you will be able to navigate to a few interviews that I conducted with National Park Service and Center for Disease Control to help them tell their story.

   [It Investment Tracker](https://aka.ms/itinvestment)